boardgamers/boardgamers-mono/apps/web/README.md

 ### Environment

-You can create a `.env` file with environement variables:
+You can create a `.env` file with environment variables:

 - VITE_backend : set to `"https://www.boardgamers.space"` to run against production backend